scrapy/scrapy/docs/topics/request-response.rst

         components (extensions, middlewares, etc).
 So the data contained in this dict depends on the extensions you have enabled.

+        See :ref:`topics-request-meta` for a list of special meta keys recognized by Scrapy.

         This dict is `shallow copied`_ when the request is cloned using the ``copy()`` or ``replace()`` methods.